 Aligned with our “People First Values,” we strive to continuously improve our workplaces to reduce the risk of injury and other negative health consequences.
 Our efforts include incident and hazard reporting, data analysis, standard operating procedures aimed at reducing injury risk, associate and management training, the promotion of best practices and the measurement of key safety metrics, including rules and regulations issued under the Occupational Safety and Health Act (OSHA Act).

-We have aligned our Environmental, Social and Governance (ESG) strategy with 10 of the United Nations Sustainable Development Goals, including health and safety commitments to:
+We have aligned our Environmental, Social and Governance (ESG) strategy with the United Nations Sustainable Development Goals, including health and safety commitments to:

 - Goal 3: Good Health & Wellbeing, in which we outline our commitment to supporting healthy children, families and factory workers; and

 - Goal 6: Clean Water & Sanitation, in which we define access to water as a human right aligned with our commitment to 100% responsibly sourced cotton